raceintospace/raceintospace/README.md

     sudo apt install git

-You may also need to run:
+You may also need to run (especially if you get "No CMAKE_CXX_COMPILER could be found."):

     sudo apt-get install build-essential